tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

 # A guide on how to setup Manjaro (or Arch-based linux distro) on MacBook Pro Retina (mid 2014)

 My strategy for finding a way to install Linux and FOSS on a closed Mac is that of sticking my nose where it doesn't belong, where I have unsufficient knowledge.
-At times that strategy is definitely not pretty, but I guarantee that it is a very efficient way of learning.
-Stop caring so much about the clinicallly white and closed silver box that is your MacBook and go open source.
+The strategy is definitely not pretty, but I guarantee that it is a very efficient way of learning.
+Stop caring so much about the clinically closed silver box that is your MacBook and go open source.
 NO, I am not a developer, nor am I a decent programmer.
-I am an artist who likes to work with code and software and I have some basic knowledge about computer.
+I am an artist who likes to work with code and software and I have some basic knowledge about computers.
 But I am a trashcan programmer at best.
 So, be warned, if you choose to follow this guide, you are not following a perfect guide on how to get the OS you want.
 You are going on a messy and shitty journey of failing software and hardware.
 But there is a way.
 Open source.
-This guide covers how to create a basic partition on your HDD so that you can always go back to macOS if you desire (I also explain why this is the optimal way to do it).
+This guide also covers how to create a basic partition on your HDD so that you can always go back to macOS if you desire (I also explain why this is the optimal way to do it).
 I learned the hard way that erasing the entire disk is not the solution that you want.

-I made the decision to switch from Mac and OS X to a Linux operating system out of frustration with the restrictions that usually follow Mac around.
-As I do not have a ton of experience with installing a new OS, partitioning harddrives, configuring and compiling in c and so on, this repo is a way for me to collect the experiences gathered from this Linux journey.
+I made the decision to switch from Mac and OS X to a Linux operating system out of frustration with the restrictions that usually comes with owning a Mac.
+As I do not have a ton of experience with installing a new OS, partitioning harddrives, configuring and compiling in C and so on, this repo is a way for me to collect the experiences gathered from this Linux journey.

 I made this repo mainly for myself because I wanted to collect and gather my experiences with installing Manjaro on a MacBook instead of going back and forth.
 I will add config files and updates as I gain experience.
 Nevertheless, if you are as fed up with the restrictions of OS X and Mac in general, you might want to switch to a Linux based operating system.
 If that's the case, then I have bittersweet news: The good news is that your decision is excellent and Linux is a great choice.
 The bad news is that Mac and OS X is not very linux-friendly.
 I would in fact consider them linux-unfriendly.
 To make matters worse, you chose to install it on a laptop.
 But hey, there is a way and you just might get a better performing computer with better longevity out of this.
 If you care and spend the time to set things up properly.